The Devil

 The upright Devil card is about passions out of control.
 The best fix is to harness that passion positively, turning it into a constructive force.

-The card represents a mind succumbing to temptation, bondage to the pleasures of the material world at the expense of spiritual or moral concerns, and addictions.
+The card represents a mind succumbing to temptation: bondage to the pleasures of the material world at the expense of spiritual or moral concerns, and the slide into addiction.

-The chained woman and tied man represent people being trapped by their own desires and limitations.
-Unlike other decks, they are not chained to the Devil but a powerless god of nothing; they have trapped themselves by their own actions.
+The chained woman and the tied man represent people trapped by their own desires and limitations.
+Unlike in other decks, they are not chained to a supernatural evil, but to a powerless God of Nothing.
+They have trapped themselves through their own actions.

-In the end, we can decide that the Devil does or does not exist, but that is irrelevant because we will always be judged by our own actions not those of the Devil.
+In the end, we can debate whether 'evil' exists as an external force, but that is irrelevant.
+We are judged by our own actions, not those of the Devil.

-The reversed Devil card represents recovery.
-You have been involved in a bad situation and the worst may be in the past as long as you carry on with recovery.
+The Reversed Devil represents recovery.
+You have been involved in a bad situation, but the worst may be in the past, provided you carry on with the work of recovery.

-You may be on the verge of crossing a barrier from an old self that dwelled on unhealthy habits and kept poor company, was deceitful or controlling to others, or had questionable life goals that put material gains over everything else.
+You may be on the verge of crossing a barrier, leaving behind an old self that dwelled on unhealthy habits, kept poor company, was controlling toward others, or prioritized material gain over everything else.

-The reversal is the woman finding her key and unlocking her shackles.
-It is the man realizing the dangers of holding a noose to his neck and removing it.
-Neither action seems hard, but there is often a deeper reason for being bonded to the rock:
+The Reversal is the woman finding the key and unlocking her shackles.
+It is the man realizing the danger of the noose and removing it.
+Neither physical action is difficult, but there is often a deeper psychological reason for being bound to the rock in the first place:

-- Addiction is often not used as a source of pleasure but to alleviate something else.
+• Addiction: Often used not as a source of pleasure, but to alleviate a deeper pain.

-- Self-abuse is often not a disease but a symptom of a poor sense of self.
+• Self-Abuse: Often not a disease itself, but a symptom of a fractured sense of self.

-Facing this deeper reason is harder than unlocking a padlock or removing a noose, but perhaps doing so is the first step in admitting the problem is within your grasp to control.
+Facing this deeper root cause is harder than unlocking a padlock or removing a noose.
+However, doing so is the first step in admitting that the problem is entirely within your grasp to control.

 Card Design Process

-The whole process for this card was based on the knowledge that many ancient religions do not have an evil deity similar to the Devil.
-Most gods are neither good nor bad, but simply reflect a natural domain; death, the sea, the weather or chance.
+The design process for this card was based on the knowledge that many ancient religions do not possess an 'evil' deity analogous to the Devil.
+Most ancient gods are neither good nor bad; they simply reflect a natural domain, such as death, the sea, the weather, or chance.

-All were sometimes seen to be cruel and unfathomable but could also be a help.
-Those that did not have a domain but were characters in a moral tale acted much like humans; amoral, and driven by agendas rather than to do good or bad.
+All were sometimes seen as cruel and unfathomable, but could also be helpful.
+Mythological figures without a specific domain often acted much like humans: amoral, driven by personal agendas rather than a strict binary of good or bad.

-Thus, the plan was to have no Sacrificial Goat or The Devil on the Devil Card.
-There is only our hopes and fears, and the actions we take because of them.
+Thus, the plan was to feature no Sacrificial Goat or literal demon on the Devil card.
+There are only our hopes, our fears, and the actions we take because of them.

-The use of a God that was created to represent something that was later seen not to exist was the ideal solution; a God of Nothing.
-Even better that his name translates from Greek to Latin as the loaded name Lucifer Morning Star.
+The use of a god created to represent something that was later proven not to exist was the ideal solution: a God of Nothing.
+It was a perfect coincidence that his name translates from Greek to Latin as the heavily loaded title, Lucifer.

 Final Words

-The Devil card tells you The Devil is inside you, but you can always beat it by first acknowledging the Devil is you.
+The Devil card tells you the 'Devil' is inside you, but you can always beat it by first acknowledging that you hold the key to your own chains.

-The devil may be seen as a bad card but it always brings good advice.
-It only becomes a bad card if you ignore it.
+The Devil may be seen as a bad card, but it always brings good advice.
+It only becomes a bad card if you choose to ignore it.